 Career and technical education (CTE) is an important area of concentration.
 These programs help students develop career-relevant skills so they can enter the workforce as soon as they complete their education.
-Career education courses can empower students to take charge of their future by opening up new career possibilities.
+Career and technical education courses can empower students to take charge of their future by opening up new career possibilities.

 Our CTE courses cover topics such as curriculum creation, learning theories and classroom management.
 These courses also look at trends in the career and technical education industry as well as leadership and marketing for CTE course development.